jonbarrow/CemUI/README.md

 5. Run `npm i electron -g` to globally install Electron
 6. Run `electron .` in the source code directory.
 This will start the developer version of CemUI.

-**This is the only official place that you can download CemUI, any other places hosting CemUI is doing it without our permission.**
+**This is the only official place that you can download CemUI, any other places hosting CemUI are doing it without our permission.**

 ## I found a bug!
 Given that this project is still very early in development, bugs will probably be common, and vary from person to person.
 If you find a bug, we ask that you follow this format for reporting the bug on the [Issue Tracker](https://github.com/RedDuckss/CemUI/issues) on the repo: